 How long do porcelain veneers last?

-This page covers the subject of porcelain veneer (dental laminate) longevity in two parts.
+This page covers the subject of porcelain veneer (dental laminate) longevity, divided into these topics.

-- We then list and explain tips and pointers that can help you to extend the lifespan of your veneers.
+- Tips and pointers that can help to extend the lifespan of your veneers.

 FYI: If you’re currently experiencing an emergency, visit this page: What to do if you’ve had a veneer come off or break.